JingMatrix/ChromeXt/README.md

 One can edit the user-agent from the `Info` panel of `Eruda console`.
 A valid user-agent should only contain ASCII characters.
-Note the ChromeXt only changes the [user-agent] HTTP header, which is [deprecated](https://wicg.github.io/ua-client-hints/#user-agent) now.
+Currently, ChromeXt only changes the `User-Agent` HTTP header, which is [deprecated](https://wicg.github.io/ua-client-hints/#user-agent) now.
 We recommend use DevTools to fully mock User Agent.